Nyorai: Nyorai iconography in Japan

 Statues and portraits of a Nyorai are common in Japan, and a characteristic iconography makes them easy to recognize.
 Distinguishing one Nyorai from the other is however difficult, as most are externally almost identical, and differ just in details.

 Statues of Shaka Nyorai can show him sitting, standing or lying down (entering nirvana).

 The others can be standing or sitting.
 With the exception of Yakushi Nyorai, all statues are empty-handed and their fingers make a mudra.
 To the contrary, Yakushi Nyorai's right hand always holds some object, either a sphere or a small jar, while the other makes a mudra.
-Dainichi Nyorai's hands make a characteristic mudra (the fingers of his left hand hold his right hand's index, see photo).
+Dainichi Nyorai's hands make a characteristic mudra (the fingers of his right hand hold his left hand's index finger, see photo).
 Excepted Dainichi Nyorai, who is represented with some body ornamentation like a bodhisattva, all statues wear just a simple robe without body ornamentation, signs of priesthood.
 This is because they represent someone who has reached enlightenment.
 The robe can cover one or both shoulders.
 The head has a round protuberance on top with the hair divided in tight curls.
 Both features are exclusive characteristics of this rank, but the curls can be missing.